Analysis 2018 – Frequently Asked Questions

 There will be an option for specific exceptions where funders have reasons to exclude details – e.g. where awards identify personal details (e.g. salaries), contain confidential details (e.g. patent details) or there are concerns about the safety of researchers (e.g. highly detailed in vivo experiments).

 If you have concerns regarding data publicity, please contact the HRCS Project Management Team via the HRCS website.

 What is the timeline for the project?

-Formal data collection begins on 02-JAN-2018 with the aim to capture all the currently available awards.
-This ensures the ‘final’ dataset needs to be provided by the 28-FEB 2019 and will contain the remaining awards not included in any WIP datasets (e.g. awards activated later in 2018 which were not ready for submission).
-Data analysis will continue March, with the draft report going to the UKCRC board at the beginning of April 2019.
-Our aim is to have a final published version available in May 2019.
+Formal data collection begins on the 2nd of January 2019 with the aim to capture all the currently available awards.
+This ensures the ‘final’ dataset needs to be provided by the 31st of March 2019 and will contain the remaining awards not included in any WIP datasets (e.g. awards activated later in 2018 which were not ready for submission).
+Data analysis will continue through April, with the draft report going to the UKCRC board at the beginning of May 2019.
+Our aim is to have a final published version available in June 2019.

 Isn’t collecting data in Jan/Feb 2019 on awards made in 2018 too soon?